hnourtel/PAPUD_LogAnomalyDetection/README.md

 # PAPUD_LogAnomalyDetection
-Log anomaly detection software developed during ITEA3/PAPUD project
+Log anomaly detection software developed at LORIA in the context of ITEA3/PAPUD project